jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Does Strength Above All Else still prevent the damage?
 Did it just grant protection when it resolves, or does it check for ATK again at strike?

-A: if you are the highest ATK character during combat resoluition you can't be struck
+A: if you are the highest ATK character during combat resolution you can't be struck

 ^(Source: Chad Daniel - UDE Approved)